frankvegadelgado/finlay/README.md

 ## Algorithm Description

-The algorithm detects triangles in an undirected graph represented by an adjacency matrix.
+The algorithm detects triangles in an undirected graph.
 It uses Depth-First Search (DFS) to traverse the graph and checks for triangles by examining back edges during traversal.
-The algorithm assumes the input graph is undirected and does not perform symmetry validation.

 ### Key Steps:

-1. **Input Validation**:

-   - Check if the input is a sparse matrix: $O(1)$.
-   - Check if the matrix is square: $O(1)$.

-2. **Graph Conversion**:

-   - Convert the sparse adjacency matrix to a NetworkX graph: $O(m)$, where $m$ is the number of edges.

-3. **DFS Traversal**:
+1. **DFS Traversal**:

    - Perform DFS to visit all nodes and edges: $O(n + m)$, where $n$ is the number of nodes.
    - During traversal, check for triangles by examining back edges: $O(1)$ per edge.

-4. **Triangle Storage**:
+2. **Triangle Storage**:
    - Store detected triangles as frozensets: $O(t)$, where $t$ is the number of triangles.

 ---